betrusted-io/xous-core/docs/arguments.md

 The fields `size`, `flags`, and `offset` occupy 64 bits (8 bytes).
 The `OFFSET` is a full 32-bit address.
-The `SIZE` field is in units of words, however as it is only 24 bits, meaning the largest section size is `2^26` bytes.
+The `SIZE` field is in units of bytes, however as it is only 24 bits, meaning the largest section size is `2^24` bytes.

 The `FLAGS` field contains the following four bits.
 Any region may be marked NOCOPY, however RISC-V does not allow regions to be marked